pairing4good/tdd-next-amplify-gen2-tutorial/README.md

 TypeError: Cannot read property 'map' of undefined
 ```

-- The `NoteForm.test.js` component test does not pass any parameters to the component so the `notes` is [undefined](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/undefined).
+- The `noteForm.test.tsx` component test does not pass any parameters to the component so the `notes` is [undefined](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/undefined).
 In order to fix this test we must pass an array of `notes` to the `NoteForm` component.

 ```js
 beforeEach(() => {